googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 $ bundle exec rake ci
 ```

 To run the command above, plus all acceptance tests, use `rake ci:acceptance` or its handy alias, `rake ci:a`.
+Keep in
+mind that the acceptance tests typically take much longer to run than the other CI checks.

-The bundled rake tasks can be used individually to streamline your workflow when developing or debugging.
+The rake tasks aggregated in the commands above can be run individually to streamline your workflow when developing or
+debugging.

 | CI check                                      | Command           |
 |-----------------------------------------------|------------------ |